ssu-humane/K-HATERS/README.md

 ```python
 python evaluation.py
 ```
-&emsp; This evaluates the trained H+T model using the test set.
+&emsp; This evaluates the trained H+T model using the test set.-->